(:title PaperCut and Active Directory:)

 In an Open Directory domain, all users have a “Primary Group”, which is used for legacy reasons and for POSIX compliance.
 By default, the primary group of all all Open Directory users is set to the built-in “Users” group.
 It is recommended that you leave “Users” as the primary group (Best practice suggested by Microsoft).

-Due to a limitation in Open Directory and PaperCut’s LDAP interface, when a user is a member of a group by virtue of it being the user’s primary group, they are not reported as a member of that group.
+Due to a limitation in Active Directory, when a user is a member of a group by virtue of it being the user’s primary group, they are not reported as a member of that group when using the Active Directory APIs.

 For example, if a user’s primary group is set to a group called “Staff”, then the user will not appear to be a member of “Staff” inside PaperCut.